logo-min.webp

 What are the Potential Side Effects of Composite Fillings:

-Composite fillings are generally considered safe and do not cause any serious issues.
-Some composite resins have low BPA (Bisphenol-A), an industrial chemical used in plastic manufacturing.
+There are not many side effects of white fillings.
+Composite fillings are generally considered safe.
+But one side effect of composite filling is that some composite resins have low BPA (Bisphenol-A), an industrial chemical used in plastic manufacturing.
 The American Dental Association (ADA) states that low BPA levels do not cause serious health concerns.
 However, if BPA increases over time, it can cause various illnesses or conditions.
 Some of these include:

 • Endocrine disorders